beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

     -   **Categories List (Left):** Add, edit, delete, and reorder your categories.
 Click a category to manage its tags.
     -   **Tags List (Right):** When a category is selected, this area shows all of its tags.
 You can drag and drop tags to reorder them or create parent-child relationships (for suggestions).
 Click "Add Tag" or the pencil icon on an existing tag to open the inline editor.
     -   **Inline Tag Editor:** When adding or editing a tag, a panel appears directly on the page.
 Here you can edit the tag's label, ID, description, color, and manage its "Suggests" and "Conflicts With" relationships using a powerful search-and-select combobox.
     -   **Saving:** Changes are not applied until you click the "Save Taxonomy" button at the top.
-You can also discard all your changes or reset the entire taxonomy to the application's default. *Warning: Saving or resetting will reload the app's data and clear your current prompt.*
+You can also discard all your changes or reset the entire taxonomy to the application's default. *All destructive actions like deleting or resetting will prompt for confirmation using a themed, in-app dialog.*
 -   **Presets Tab:**
     -   Here you can directly edit the JSON data for your custom presets in a code editor that provides syntax highlighting.
 This allows for advanced editing, re-ordering, and sharing.
     -   You can reset to the application's default presets at any time.
 -   **Application Tab:**
     -   Customize the look and feel of the app.
 You can choose from multiple icon sets (Heroicons, Lucide, Feather, Tabler).
 For the desktop app, you can also configure developer-centric options like opening the DevTools on startup.

 ## Info Page